 Written by a leading product management thought leader Steven Haines, this book is a gospel for transforming into a confident product manager who can deliver effective results.

-This book is a survival guide which enlists best-practices, field advice and a step-by-step blueprint for excelling in product management.
+This book is a survival guide that enlists best-practices, field advice, and a step-by-step blueprint for excelling in product management.